blinklabs-io/docs/src/content/docs/guides/adder/Examples/002-example-1-watch-my-wallet-and-get-a-desktop-notification.md

 Staking Address:
 ![adder-staking-address](/adder-staking-address.png)

-📝Make note of the wallet address you want to use; we will need it later.
+📝 Make note of the wallet address you want to use; we will need it later.
 For this example, we used the following staking address:

 ```
 stake1uytyq97kc5xc6uwy9vt0xskhfaesv3q49efxgmhrengxpec3j5cta